lauraccunningham/homework-01/README.md

 In your local OS, open your browser of choice and open your iPython notebook by going to (by default) _127.0.0.1:7777_

-**Curation**

-Run all the cells up through the line `"allSubjectsData = getAllSubjectsData()"`, producing the curated data.
-At a top-level view, it is the data of all subjects who submitted well-behaved responses (they gave exactly four proper VARK scores for their learning styles).
-On a low level view, it is a list of Python dictionaries, each of which has four role ("Administrator", "Entrepreneur", "Integrator", "Producer") corresponding to the person's degree of affinity ("Not Often", "Sometimes", "Often", "Always").
-There are also four learning styles ("Visual", "Aural", "Read/Write", "Kinesthetic") corresponding to their VARK scores (positive integers from 0 to 14).
+To produce the set of data, we can curate the data by reading the Google Spreadsheet, and presenting all of the subjects who submitted well-behaved responses (they gave exactly four propoer VARK scores for their learning styles).
+Within a Python Dictionary, each of our four roles corresponding to  the person's degree of affinity.
+With the four learning styles corresponding to their VARK scores (positive integers from 0 to 14), we've understood quantitatively what we are trying to represent.

-**Analysis**

-Run all the cells after `"allSubjectsData = getAllSubjectsData()"` and before `import matplotlib.pyplot as plt`, producing the analyzed data.
-At a top-level view, it shows the average learning style affinity score for all subjects who identified with different roles to different degrees.
-At a low level, it is a three-level dictionary.
-The top level is a dictionary with role keys and dictionary values.
+In analyzing the data, we are developing the average learning style affinity scores for all subjects who identified with different roles at varying degrees.
+Within the three-level dictionary, we are looking at the role keys and dictionary values.
 These dictionaries have learning style keys and dictionary values.
-These dictionaries have affinity degree keys and average learning score as the value.
+Each dictionary represents the affinity degree keys and average learning scores are as the value.

-**Visualization**

-Run all cells starting and after `import matplotlib.pyplot as plt` (i.e. all remaining cells).
-The graphs allows you to see how people of different affinities to different roles learn differently.
+Producing graphs allows us to understand how visuals representation emphasize and improve our understanding of different affinities of playing different roles help individual learn differently.

-**Presentation**

 ==========